All about Mr. Grant

 I have a B.A in political science with a minor in economics from Tulane University in New Orleans, LA.
 After briefly interning on Capitol Hill, I taught elementary school in an inner city Catholic school in Washington, DC.
 I earned a master's degree in elementary education at Syracuse University.
 In the early 1990s I moved to Raleigh where I taught at Durant Road Year Round Elementary School for 5 years and Washington GT Magnet Elementary for 10 years.
 During that time I was a mentor teacher and became a National Board Certified teacher.
 After 19 years in the classroom, I earned a master's degree in administration from NC State through the Wake County Leadership Cohort.
 I served as the assistant principal at Briarcliff Elementary in Cary for three years and in 2010 was the named the Assistant Principal of the Year for Wake County.
 Prior to serving as Washington's principal, I was the principal of Lacy Elementary school for 3 years.

 My wife, Emily, is the youth programs coordinator at the NC Museum of History.
 We have two sons.
-Ben attends UNC Wilmington and Wyatt attends UNC Chapel Hill.
+Ben is a director of a Boys and Girls Club in the Wilmington area and Wyatt is a senior at UNC Chapel Hill.
 My sons and I enjoy playing basketball and eating ice cream.
 Our family loves traveling, laughing, and trying new foods.
 I look forward to getting to know you and your family.